yam-devops/cicd-jenkins-aws/README.md

 I'm in the process of maintaining and uploading the necessary files.
 Everything will be uploaded in the coming days.
 For now you can see my progress.

-Thanks for your interest in my project
+Thanks for your interest in my project!